❀ Muses ❀

-Oriane is a very creative yoga teacher (a mix of yoga and contemporary dance, BALM), and also a "wellness activist", on her blog "Happy lifestyle", she offers podcasts, recipes and a shop with a small selection of artisanal products 0 waste.
+Oriane is a very creative yoga teacher (a mix of yoga and contemporary dance, BALM), and also a "wellness activist", on her "Happy lifestyle" blog, she offers podcasts, recipes and a shop with a small selection of 0 waste craft products.

 We met in Paris a few years ago.
 We both lived in the 11th arrondissement of Paris.
-I was attending a Yoga studio, the Keller House.
+I frequented a yoga studio, the Keller house.
 Place that made me fall in love with yoga.

-I started yoga in 2004 with the DVD "Yoga for Dummies".
-At the time, we talked less about yoga, there were not so many classes.
-I am interested but not passionate.
+I started yoga in 2004 with the "yoga for dummies" dvd.
+At the time, we talk less about yoga, there are not as many classes.
+I'm interested but not passionate.

-Since the age of 5, I mainly do a lot of classical dance, which has given me a good knowledge of the body and movement.
+Since the age of 5, I have been doing a lot of classical dance, which has given me a good knowledge of the body and movement.

-I was thinking of opening a School, becoming a professional or starting a company.
-It's a complicated period for me, I have projects but I won't go to the end because the environment is too competitive, the castings are stressful, it creates too many constraints ...
+I was thinking of opening a school, becoming a professional or starting a company.
+It's a complicated period for me I have projects but I'm not going to the end because the environment is too competitive, the castings stressful, it creates too many constraints...

 It was when I arrived in the 11th arrondissement of Paris that I really discovered yoga.

-I work in the restaurant business, but above all I want to do a creative job.
-I make a lot of attempts but my lack of organization and brakes block my projects.
+I work in the catering industry but above all I want to do a creative job.
+I make a lot of attempts but my lack of organization and obstacles are blocking my projects.

-I'm in my 30s, fail after failure, I need help.
-I am looking for a solution and meet a somatotherapy therapist .
-I discover breathing, I work my breath.
-I reconnect with myself, regain confidence.
-This therapy lasted 1 year and a half.
+I'm in my thirties, failure after failure, I need help.
+I look for a solution and meet a somato therapist.
+I discover breathing, I work on my breath.
+I reconnect to myself, regain confidence.
+This therapy lasted a year and a half.
 At the same time, I continue to practice yoga a lot.

-As luck would have it, I have the opportunity to replace a teacher for floor barre and yoga lessons.
-I take the opportunity.
-Word of mouth creates a small, loyal community.
+As luck would have it, I had the opportunity to replace a teacher for floor barre and yoga classes.
+I seize the opportunity.
+Word of mouth creates a small loyal community.

 I understand and feel the expression of the body a lot.
 I am natural, sensitive, empathetic.
-I speak and love to transmit.
+I speak and like to transmit.

-I then decide to go far and start intensive yoga training in India.
-Even if I don't like the training.
-I let go of my barriers and limits.
-I then find my place.
+I then decided to go far away and started an intensive yoga training in India.
+Even if the training does not please me.
+I let go of my barriers and my limits.
+Then I find my place.
 Everything seems easy to me and I feel more legitimate with my diploma.